yixiangD/nafld/README.md

 # Description

-This is the ROC Analysis in '''R. CodeROC_binary.R''' is a ROC analysis from scratch.
+This is the ROC Analysis in R. ```CodeROC_binary.R``` is a ROC analysis from scratch.
 It uses Naive Bayes Algorithm. pROC is an example to use pROC library.